agiledon/swift/README.md

 ##Swift

 Swift is a smart library to support java collection.
+It refer to scala and Guava to provide some useful methods for collection object, such as foreach(), map(), take(), etc.